Adverse Reactions Associated With ARTHROTEC

 Reports suggest that NSAIDs may diminish the antihypertensive effect of ACE-inhibitors.
 This interaction should be given consideration in patients taking NSAIDs concomitantly with ACE-inhibitors.

 In patients who are elderly, volume-depleted (including those on diuretic therapy), or with compromised renal function, co-administration of NSAIDs, including selective COX-2 inhibitors, with ACE inhibitors, may result in deterioration of renal function, including possible acute renal failure.
-Discontinuation of NSAID therapy is usually followed by recovery to the pretreatment state.
+These effects are usually reversible.

 When ARTHROTEC is administered with aspirin, the protein binding of diclofenac is reduced, although the clearance of the free ARTHROTEC is not altered.
 The clinical significance of this interaction is not known; however, as with other NSAIDs, concomitant administration of diclofenac sodium and aspirin is not generally recommended because of the potential risk of increased adverse effects.